-Heavy Duty D-Ring:
+Heavy Duty D-Ring

 The D-Ring is a safe device for connecting the looped ends of cables or straps creating a secure winching point.
-The DRing "pin" is threaded for easy on/off and is perfect for attaching to snatch blocks.
+The D-Ring "pin" is threaded for easy on/off and is perfect for attaching to snatch blocks.
 Make sure your D-Ring is the proper size for your application.
 Each has a rating embossed on the side of the ring.

-Snatch Block:
+Snatch Block

 One of the most useful accessories you can carry with you is a "snatch block" that allows you to not only increase your pulling power, but it also can help get you out of angled recoveries where you do not have a straight pull directly from the winch.
 By using a snatch block doubled back from an anchor point to your vehicle, your pulling capacity increases dramatically.
 You can roughly double the pulling power of your winch.
 We estimate pulling power actually increases about 1.5 times due to the angle of the cable and bearing friction created by the snatch block.
-Regardless, if you are in a deep-stuck situation, by using a snatch block you can take the effective pulling power of a 9000 lb. winch to over 13,500 lbs.!
 Extra pulling power not only prolongs the life of your winch, it also makes those extra tough situations more manageable.
 It is important to note that by using a snatch block your line speed will be reduced by about 40% so be patient.
 You will get more power but less recovery speed.

-Shovel & Other Hand Tools:
+Shovel & Other Hand tools

 Depending on your situation, sometimes just having a winch is not enough.
-We recommend carrying compact tools such as a shovel, Hi-Lift[®] Jack or multi tools to help you out of those extra tough situations.
-New off road shovel designs actually fold up and are easily stored under a seat.
+We recommend carrying compact tools such as a shovel, Hi-Lift® Jack or multi tools to help you out of those extra tough situations.

+Military-style off road shovel designs actually fold up and are easily stored under a seat.
 In this case, it is better "to have it and not need it rather than need it and not have it!"

-Tow Hooks & Choker Chain:
+Tow Hooks and Choker Chain